Backslash Commands Reference¶

 Output:

-Named Queries:
+Named queries:

-\ns <name> <query>
+\ns <name> <query> [--scope]

-- Save Named Query¶
+- Save Named Query with Scope¶

--- Simple named query
+-- Session-local query (default)

 \ns active_users SELECT * FROM users WHERE status = 'active'

-\ns user_by_id SELECT * FROM users WHERE id = $1
+\ns user_by_id SELECT * FROM users WHERE id = $1 --global

 -- Multiple parameters